Isilon/py-combtest/docs/_sources/examples.rst.txt

 Tests will be generated automatically given the options that your ``Actions`` provide.

-:func:`run_test` has many options, which are worth reading in the docs.
+:func:`~combtest.runner.run_tests` has many options, which are worth reading in the docs.
 Here are a few examples.

 Providing a custom ``state`` object: ::